-The application for permit renewal is incomplete, or the information utilized to write the proposed Permit is incomplete, and in accordance with the CWC, Federal Regulations and the SIP the proposed Permit should not be adopted.
+The application for permit renewal was incomplete, and the information utilized to write the Permit is therefore also incomplete, and in accordance with the CWC, Federal Regulations and the SIP the Permit should not have been adopted.
+The State Board must remand the Permit back to the Regional Board to require submittal; of a complete Report of Waste Discharge, including a complete assessment of all pollutants prior to the Permit being adopted.

-3. The proposed Permit contains Effluent Limitations less stringent than the existing permit contrary to the Antibacksliding requirements of the Clean Water Act and Federal Regulations, 40 CFR 122.44 (l)(1).
+C. The Permit contains Effluent Limitations less stringent than the existing permit contrary to the Antibacksliding requirements of the Clean Water Act and Federal Regulations, 40 CFR 122.44 (l)(1).

 The existing NPDES for this Facility, Order No. R5-2003-0030, contained mass limitations for copper, total chromium, chromium VI, arsenic, TDS and total residual chlorine.
-Those mass limitations have been removed from the proposed Permit.
+Those mass limitations have been removed from the Permit.
 This permit is for a groundwater extraction and treatment system using electrochemical reduction, precipitation and ion exchange.
 Treatment systems electrochemical reduction, precipitation and ion exchange are designed and operated based on the mass of pollutants being treated.
 Regeneration of the systems is completely dependant on the mass of pollutants treated.
 Mass limitations are critical to assure that the system is not overloaded and that regeneration occurs prior to breakthrough of the pollutants and the corresponding exceedance of discharge limitations.